-“If I could just get more clients on the phone, I would sell more projects.”
+Have you ever thought: “if I could just get more clients on the phone, I would sell more projects”?

 I hear that all the time when I ask design firms about dry spells.
-And they’re right.
+And you’re right.
 You land more work when you’re in front of the right clients more often.
-Duh!

 But it’s a time suck to separate the right opportunities from the wrong ones all by yourself.

 There’s thousands waiting to be discovered but it takes sifting through old emails, job posts, tweets, forums, and more.